Robin's Key Speech, Language, and Learning, PLLC

 Did you know?
 80% of children with emotional and behavioral disorders have an unidentified language disorder (Hollo, Wehby, & Oliver, 2014).

 Language disorders, learning differences, and social communication challenges are considered "hidden" disabilities because they have no physical manifestation and frequently go unidentified.
 There are many subtle warning signs that are often not recognized, even by many healthcare professionals and educators.
 Language disorders, learning differences, and social communication challenges can contribute to difficulties with learning, social relationships, emotional regulation, and overall well-being.
-It is never too late to talk to a professional to find out if therapy may help.
+Therapy is not focused on "fixing" problems, but rather helping each client develop the skills and strategies they need to live out their values and reach their own potential.

 The Therapy Process